Civlac/SRWLED-Wiki/Contributing-to-SR-WLED.md

 * EEPROM code to save/load those settings.
 * A dedicated sound reactive settings web page.
 * ESP32 and ESP8266 based devices.
-* dev branch for the latest code for ESP32 (optionally ESP8266).
+* A dev branch for the latest code for ESP32 (optionally ESP8266).
-* ESP8266 branch for volume only routines.
+* An ESP8266 branch for volume only routines.
-* master branch, which gets occasionally gets merged with AC's master by one of our team members.
+* A master branch, which gets occasionally gets merged with AC's master by one of our team members.

 If you'd like to contribute, you would need to be able to perform a significant amount of testing so your new code doesn't unintentionally break other functionality.
 For instance, if you'd like to update the FFT code, you'll need to test: